hectorairy/mac-setup/README.md

 Trackpad, Active Tap to click

-I don't like the new Desktop, Stage Manager or Widget features in Sonoma, so I disable them.
+I don't like the new Desktop, Stage Manager or Widget features in new versions of macOS, so I disable them.

 - System Preferences
   - Desktop & Dock